BlockDevsUnited/Whitepaper/README.md

 hands on coding, ranging from step-by-step instructions in working code examples to more complex concepts.

-## Meetups

-Today, Blockchain Developers United spans a community across the globe with Meetup leaders.

-The following is a list of all BDU based meetups:

-- Toronto, Canada
-- London, Canada
-- Waterloo, Canada
-- Kingston, Canada
-- Montreal, Canada
-- Sacramento, CA, USA
-- Denver, CO, USA
-- Delhi, India

-The goals of the meetups are:

 - To provide hands on developer training
 - To train local blockchain developer talent